Amarja20/230204375_Predicting-Cirrhosis-Patient-Survival-Using-Machine-Learning-Algorithms/README.md

 learning algorithms tailored for multi-class classification to accurately predict cirrhosis survival rate.
+2. To assess the predictive performance of different algorithms

+   The dataset used in our study originates from the Mayo Clinic experiment conducted between 1974 and 1984, focusing on primary biliary cirrhosis
+(PBC) of the liver.
+The shape of the dataset is (7905,
-2. To assess the predictive performance of different algorithms, providing insights into their strengths and limitations.
+20) and contains demographic information, clinical features, and laboratory measurements.
+We obtained the dataset from Kaggle. algorithms, providing insights into their strengths and limitations.